brandonblau/BioBox/README.md

   2. Downlaod the Linux distribution.
   3. Mount the SD Card.
   4. Put the SD card into the Raspberry Pi 3.
+  5. Connect the Raspberry Pi to the internet and find the IP address.
+  6. ssh into the Raspbery Pi 3.
+2. Download software and dependencies.
+  1. Run `sudo apt-get update`